rickosborne/skyline/story/connection/125-hawks-song.md

 location: Tapwash
 ---

-## 125. The Foot of Hawk's Perch
+## 125. The Foot of Hawk's Song

-The glowing blue lights of more than a half-dozen Glinthawks are visible from the small valley at the base of Hawk's Perch.
+The glowing blue lights of more than a half-dozen Glinthawks are visible from the small valley at the base of Hawk's Song.
 They are active, rotating through search patterns that see two of them at a time flying away in loops before returning to the peak.
 The machines will notice any sleep-walking characters within range, lights going yellow as they investigate, but they will not attack those characters without further provocation.
 The Glinthawks can sense something about the sleep-walking characters which identifies them as non-threatening.